IFRS 15 revenue policies, automotive, incentives, warranties, repurchase arrangements, bill and hold, significant judgements and estimates

 Judgements (extract)

 Revenue recognition: The Group uses judgement to determine when control of its goods, primarily vehicles and parts, pass to the customer.
-This is assessed with reference to indicators of control, including the risks and rewards of ownership and legal title with reference to the underlying terms of the customer contract.
+This is assessed with reference to indicators of control, including physical possession of the vehicles and parts, and the risks and rewards of ownership and legal title with reference to the underlying terms of the customer contract.
 Refer to note 5 for further information.

 Estimates and assumptions (extract)